Articles on Selling by Robert Seviour

 Really understanding the Pareto Principle

-The most obvious benefit from this understanding is that if you concentrate your energies on those actions which create disproportionately large benefits, you gain much more than if you distribute your efforts equally across all tasks.
-To do this you need to analyse which actions are the productive ones and do more of them.
+A beneficial application of this idea is that if you concentrate your energies on those actions which bring about a lot of worthwhile results, you gain much more than if you distribute your efforts equally across all tasks.

-Note that although the numbers 80 and 20 have a simple relationship and may be the values which happen to apply in a particular situation, they are not absolute.
-The ratio could just as well be 64 to 36 or 92 to 8.
+Note that the numbers 80 and 20 are not absolute; the values could just as well be 64 to 36 or 92 to 8 or any other large to small ratio.
 The essential point is that some causes have effects which are much greater or much less than others.

-The problem is that a long list of distractions seduce us away from the simple and vital need to make these contacts.
-The easiest way to get a fix on the scale of the problem would be to have a time-and-motion study made of your working month.
-If this were done and your activities were categorised and the time spent on each one measured, you would almost certainly see a dismally low amount of time applied to important actions and the bulk of your hours and days spent on activities which contribute little or nothing directly to achieving your goals.
+A way to get a fix on the scale of the problem would be to have a time-and-motion study made of your working month.
+If this were done and your activities were categorised and the time spent on each one measured, it's likely you would see a dismally low amount of time applied to important actions, while the bulk of your hours and days were spent on activities which contribute little or nothing directly to achieving your goals.

-I'm not preaching at you here; I'm in no position to, since all of us are afflicted to some extent with the challenge of avoiding the distractions and getting on with the important.
+All of us are afflicted to some extent with the challenge of avoiding distractions and getting on with what is important.
 But what you can't escape is that the successful people are the ones who pursue their objectives with focused energy.

 If you want to be one of this minority, the achievers, look at what makes up your day and identify the 'thieves of time'.
-Reduce these low-value activities and apply some of the freed-up time to productive actions.
+Reduce these low-value activities and put more energy into the productive actions.

 If you enjoyed this article, take a look at my book.